Output-feedback Synthesis Orbit Geometry: Quotient Manifolds and LQG Direct Policy Optimization: Convergence Analysis

-The key idea for this analysis is to build up the two conditions to execute \cite[Thm.
+The key idea for this analysis is to build up two conditions in order to invoke \cite[Thm.
 4.19]{boumal2023introduction}.
-The first condition requires that the LQG controller is a non-degenerate global minimum (Assumption \ref{assump:lqg}).
-Non-degeneracy is a corollary of Lemma \ref{lem:hess}, which establishes a relationship between the Euclidean and Riemannian Hessians for LQG.
+We proceed to derive the results needed for realizing this strategy.
+The first condition requires $[\sfK^*]$ to have positive-definite \textit{Riemannian} Hessian.
+A\ref{assump:lqg} ensures this via the following result. \begin{lemma} Let $\nabla \widetilde{J}(\sfK')=0$ and $(s_-,s_0,s_+)$ be the signature of $\Hess \widetilde{J}_n(\sfK')$.
+Then $\nabla J_n([\sfK'])=0$ and the signature of $\nabla^2 J_n([\sfK'])$ is $(s_-, s_0 - n^2, s_+)$. \end{lemma} \begin{proof} At stationary points, the signature of the Hessian is invariant of the Riemannian metric~\cite[Prop.
+8.71.]{boumal2023introduction}.
+Thereby, $\nabla^2 \widetilde{J}_n(\sfK^*)$ and $\Hess \widetilde{J}_n(\sfK^*)$ share the same signature.
+By \cite[Ex.
+9.46.]{boumal2023introduction}, the eigenvalues of $\nabla^2 \widetilde{J}_n(\sfK^*)$ are identical to the eigenvalues of $\nabla^2 J_n([\sfK^*])$ with $n^2$ additional zeros, thus completing the proof. \end{proof} We note that in the ordinary GD setup, all stationary points of $\widetilde{J}_n$ have singular Hessians; as such, the above proof is unique for the proposed Riemannian quotient manifold setup.

-The second condition requires constructing a domain $\calL_0 \subset \calC_n^\co$ on which our RGD procedure $F(.)$ is well-defined and invariant.
-To ensure $F(.)$ is well-defined, since our retraction (\ref{euclidean-retraction}) is only defined on a strict subset of $T\tilde{\calC}_n^\co$, we rely on a stability certificate (Lemma \ref{lem:stability-certificate}) for our analysis.
-With this construction, we then proceed to choose our domain sufficiently small so that $F(.)$ is well-defined.
-To show that $F(.)$ is $\calL_0$-invariant, we present convexity-like (Lemma \ref{lem:convexity-lemma}) and Lipschitz-like (Lemma \ref{lem:lipschitz-inequality}) inequalities useful for analysis of first-order methods adopted for smooth manifolds.
+The second condition requires constructing a domain $\calL_0~ \subset~\calC_n^\co$ on which our RGD procedure $F(\cdot)$ is well-defined and $F(\calL_0) \subset \calL_0$.
+For the former, we rely on a step-size bound (Lemma \ref{lem:stability-certificate}) and proceed to choose our domain $\calL_0$ sufficiently small so that $F(\cdot)$ is well-defined.
+In order to show $F(\calL_0) \subset \calL_0$, we present convexity-like (Lemma \ref{lem:convexity-lemma}) and Lipschitz-like (Lemma \ref{lem:lipschitz-inequality}) inequalities, useful for analysis of first-order methods on smooth manifolds.